 1) Ligand design and characterization.
-(Collaboration with Dr. Lee)

 Trans-bidentate ligands, which force metals to adapt to a constrained geometry, are useful in the field of catalysis.
 Herein, we propose a means to easily access trans-bidentate ligands using octahedral and square planar metal complexes.